gndrmnn/nodepool/doc/source/configuration.rst

           setup: prepare_node.sh
           reset: reset_node.sh
           username: jenkins
+          user-home: '/home/{username}'
           private-key: /var/lib/jenkins/.ssh/id_rsa

 For providers, the `name`, `username`, `password`, `auth-url`, `project-id`, and `max-servers` keys are required.
 For images, the `name`, `base-image`, and `min-ram` keys are required.
-The `username` and `private-key` values default to the values indicated.
+The `username`, `user-home` and `private-key` values default to the values indicated.
 Nodepool expects that user to exist after running the script indicated by `setup`.
 See :ref:`scripts` for setup script details.

 Both `boot-timeout` and `launch-timeout` keys are optional.
 The